-Unfortunately we not living in the movie ‘Up’ and therefore can’t attach a couple thousand helium balloons to the roof of our house and fly it across the sea.
-So, if you considering working in Germany or are new in Frankfurt, the chances are you will need to find a new place to live!
+Admittedly, we are not living in the movie ‘Up’ and therefore can’t attach a couple thousand helium balloons to the roof of our house and fly it across the sea.
+So, if you are considering working in Germany or are new to Frankfurt, the chances are you will need to find a new place to live!

-Now whilst it’s true everyone has different criteria and standards it is sometimes useful to hear someone else’s perspective and experiences.
-With this in mind I’ll share a few of my tips for moving and things I learned when relocating to Frankfurt!
+Now, whilst it’s true everyone has different criteria and standards, it is sometimes helpful to hear someone else’s perspective and experiences.
+With this in mind, I’ll share a few of my tips for moving and things I learned when relocating to Frankfurt!

 Living in Frankfurt

-Living in Frankfurt is fairly easy in many aspects.
+Living in Frankfurt is relatively easy for the most part.
 For instance, Frankfurt is surprisingly small!
-So, getting across the city is far quicker and more simple than it is in London for example.
-Saying this, choosing somewhere close to your kids school and or work is still advisable.
+So, getting across the city is far quicker and more straightforward than in London, for example.
+However, choosing somewhere close to your kid’s school and/or work is still advisable.

 Country folk?
 Then living in the Taunus is definitely for you!
 A few areas to consider would be Bad Soden, Kronberg and Oberursel.

-If however the call of the hills falls on deaf ears and you more in tune with the hum of the city (which is the direction I leaned) then here are few things I wish I knew…
+If, however, the call of the hills falls on deaf ears and you are more in tune with the hum of the city (which is the direction I leaned), then here are a few things I wish I knew…

-1. You not guaranteed to get your first choice property (arrrrrggggg!!)
+1. You are not guaranteed to get your first-choice property (argh!!)

 2. Unfurnished literally means no light fittings or kitchen!
 Yes, people move with their kitchens!

-3. You are expected to address people Frau and Herr (just roles off the tongue)
+3. You are expected to address people Frau and Herr (just rolls off the tongue)

-4. Finding an apartment with 2 bathrooms in Westend is like gold dust or costs a billion Euros.
+4. Finding an apartment with two bathrooms in Westend is like gold dust or costs a billion Euros.

 5. Things are not quite as structured and organised as you may expect.
-Sometimes stereotypes are just that, an overly simplified idea not a true reflection
+Sometimes stereotypes are just that, overly simplified ideas, not a true reflection

 6. You may need wine most evenings until you settle